 One of the most dominant thoughts a depressed person goes through is the feeling of being alone.
 But you need to know that you are not alone in this.
 Fight this battle with your spouse, sibling, parent, or friend by your side.
 Educate them about your condition and talk to them about your feelings.

 You might have feelings of self-loathing and worthlessness.
 But you need to know and believe that you are above all that.
 You’re a strong individual who can fight her way through the toughest of situations.

 This form of therapy might work in your favour.
 It involves the insertion of thin needles into pressure points, aimed at reducing stress levels.

 Time and again we’ve been told that exercise can do wonders for our body.
 Apart from being great for your health, exercising is great for your mind as well.
 You don’t have to try out a vigorous regime right away.
 Even aerobics or mild Zumba will help you during this time.

 What you eat can greatly impact your feelings.
 Eat a well-balanced diet.
 Make sure you incorporate green leafy vegetables and fruits into your diet and drink plenty of water.

-As you know now that hormones play a pivotal role in post-weaning depression.
-So, once you start weaning your little one, your hormones will gradually begin to stabilise, after which, they will fall into a new, more regularised routine.
+As you know now, hormones play a pivotal role in post-weaning depression.
+So, once you start weaning your little one, your hormones will gradually begin to stabilise, after which they will fall into a new, more regularised routine.
 Post-weaning depression usually lasts for only about two weeks, but if it extends more than this, then you might want to consult a doctor.
 This should also be the case if you have had a history of depression.